 After a short diagnostic, it turned out that heat treatment was not the constraint.
 It wasn’t because the true constraint was elsewhere in the process and those heat treatment operations could be subcontracted nearby at short notice and reasonable price.
 The subcontracting gave sprint capacity and provided relief whenever necessary.
 So heat treatment, even with long cycle times, was nothing really scarce nor excessively expensive.

 Why was the heat treatment mistakenly thought to be the constraint?
 Because literature on the subject point this kind of process as usually being a bottleneck (remember: not enough capacity with regard to average demand placed on it).
 If indeed the workload often exceeded the capacity, the heat treatment was not the constraint.
 Failing to understand the difference between bottleneck and constraint led to a wrong conclusion.

 Where was the real constraint?
 In engineering department where equipment are designed: people with specific skills that are long to learn.

 More usual suspects

 Very slow processes are usually also good candidates as bottlenecks: drying, curing, maturation, chemical or biological reactions, etc.

 People with specific skills (as we have seen), knowledge, abilities, expertise, etc. that cannot easily be hired can also become constraints.
 So are some raw materials that are rare or dependent on harvest, climate, embargo, shortage, etc.

 In some areas it is difficult to find some qualified workforce like welders, forklift drivers or specialists in some trade, which makes them constraints even so their profession is not so scarce at a larger scale.

 When the constraint is not obvious nor easy to find, its identification becomes a matter of investigation.
-Investigation will start in part 2.
+Investigation will start in part 2: observations on shop floor.